activecm/rita-legacy/Readme.md

 ./install.sh -i /path/to/install/directory
 ```

+### Manual Installation
+To install each component of Rita by hand, [check out the instructions in the wiki](https://github.com/ocmdev/rita/wiki/Installation).

 ###Getting help
 Head over to OFTC and join #ocmdev for any questions you may have.
 Please